Andrew Vaughn Player Props: White Sox vs. Mariners

-Andrew Vaughn -- .194 average over his past 10 games -- will be in action for the Chicago White Sox versus the Seattle Mariners, with Bryan Woo on the mound, on June 16 at 10:10 PM ET.
+The Chicago White Sox, including Andrew Vaughn (.167 batting average in his past 10 games), take on starting pitcher Logan Gilbert and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.

-In his previous game, he notched a home run while going 1-for-5 against the Dodgers.
+In his previous game he had a hitless showing (0-for-3) against the Mariners.

 Andrew Vaughn Game Info & Props vs. the Mariners